 Chocolate and Candy

-Crosses and Religious Artefacts
+Crosses and Religious Artifacts

 “Valenki” are traditional Russian winter boots, made out of sheep’s wool felt.
 They usually don’t have a hard sole, just one thick piece of grey felt, and are thus often worn with “galoshes”, or rubber boots.
 These days however you can find valenki combined with rubber soles to make a real shoe.
 One way or another, they are a gift straight out of historic Russia.
 They’re warm and they make great slippers and presents for babies and children.
 They’re usually quite inexpensive.
-In Moscow, you can visit the Gorizont valenki factory (2-y Kozhevnicheskiy Pereulok 12, Metro Paveletskaya) not only to buy them but also to check out the museum that will explain to you the history of the shoes.
-However, you can find them at standard souvenir markets as well.Continue to 5 of 5 below.
+In Moscow, you can visit the Gorizont valenki factory (2-y Kozhevnicheskiy Pereulok 12, Metro Paveletskaya) not only to buy them but also to check out the museum that will explain the history of the shoes.
+However, you can find them at standard souvenir markets as well.

 Russia is famous for its authors, poets, and playwrights, so naturally a great authentic and inexpensive gift to bring back for someone would be a Russian classic.
 You can find Russian books in translation in many bookstores.
 Don’t be afraid of going inside—if the store sells English books, there’s a good chance that one of the staff will speak English (and even if they don’t, it’s not that difficult to find and pay for a book without exchanging a single word).